On the monodromies and the limit mixed Hodge structures of families of algebraic varieties: Introduction

 \begin{theorem} Assume that the family $Y$ of hypersurfaces in $\CC^{n}$ is sch\"on.
 For $\lambda\in \CC$ and $m\geq 1$ denote by $J_{\lambda,m}$ the number of the Jordan blocks in the monodromy

 for the eigenvalue $\lambda$ with size $m$.
 Then for $\lambda\notin R_{f}$ we have

-(for the definitions of the polynomials $l^{*}_{\lambda}(F,\nu_{f}|_{F};u) \in \ZZ [u]$ and $\tl{l}_{P}( \mathcal{S},F; t) \in \ZZ [t]$ see Sections \ref{sec:2} and \ref{sec:3}). \end{theorem} The proof of Theorem \ref{BCTM} relies on Morihiko Saito's theorem on the primitive decompositions of the mixed Hodge modules over nearby cycle preverse sheaves associated to normal crossing divisors and we apply it to nearby cycle preverse sheaves on some smooth toric varieties.
-For the proof, we are also indepted to \cite[Theorem 5.7]{Stapledon} which is proved by using \cite[Section 2]{M-T-4} and some deep results on combinatorics obtained by Stanley \cite{Stanley}.
+(for the definitions of the polynomials $l^{*}_{\lambda}(F,\nu_{f}|_{F};u) \in \ZZ [u]$ and $\tl{l}_{P}( \mathcal{S},F; t) \in \ZZ [t]$ see Sections \ref{sec:2} and \ref{sec:3}). \end{theorem} The proof of Theorem \ref{BCTM} relies on the decompositions of nearby cycle perverse sheaves associated to normal crossing divisors and we apply it on some smooth toric varieties.
+For the proof, we are also indebted to \cite[Theorem 5.7]{Stapledon} which is proved by using \cite[Section 2]{M-T-4} and some deep results on combinatorics developed by Katz-Stapledon in \cite{K-S-1} that build on earlier work of Stanley~\cite{Stanley}.
 Theorem \ref{BCTM} holds true without any assumption on the shape of the Newton polytope $P=p(\UH_{f}) \subset \RR^n$.
 In particular, we do not require here that $P$ is convenient as in \cite{Stapledon}.
-The convenience of $P$ of \cite{Stapledon} is stronger than the usual one (see Definition \ref{def:conveni}) and we cannot expect it in general.
+The convenience of $P$ of \cite{Stapledon} is stronger than the usual one and we cannot expect it in general (see Remark~\ref{StaCom}).
 For the treatment of the non-convenient case, we have to prove the topological concentration

 in Theorem \ref{BCTM} which does not follow from the results in Danilov-Khovanskii \cite{D-K} and Stapledon \cite{Stapledon}.
 Moreover in Section \ref{sec:5}, we also extend these results to families of sch\"{o}n complete intersection subvarieties in $\CC^n$ and obtain a formula for the Jordan normal forms of their monodromies.
 To our surprise, the results that we obtain in this generalized situation are completely parallel to the ones for families of hypersurfaces in $\CC^n$.
-See Section \ref{sec:5} for the details. \\\\ {\bf Acknowledgement:} We thank Professors Masaharu Ishikawa and Sampei Usui for their encouragements.
+See Section \ref{sec:5} for the details. \\\\ {\bf Acknowledgement:} The authors thank Professors Masaharu Ishikawa and Sampei Usui for their encouragement.
+They are grateful also to the anonymous referee whose comments improved their paper substantially.